raspberrypi/rpi-imager/README.md

 Building can be done manually using the command-line, using "cmake", "make", etc., but if you are not that familar with setting up a proper Windows build environment (setting paths, etc.), it is easiest to use the Qt creator GUI instead.

 - Download source .zip from github and extract it to a folder on disk
-- Open CMakeLists.txt in Qt creator.
+- Open src/CMakeLists.txt in Qt creator.
 - For builds you distribute to others, make sure you choose "Release" in the toolchain settings and not the debug flavour.
 - Menu "Build" -> "Build all"
-- Result will be in ../build_rpi-imager_someversion
+- Result will be in build_rpi-imager_someversion
 - Go to the BUILD folder, right click on the .nsi script "Compile NSIS script", to create installer.

 Note: the CMake integration in Qt Creator is a bit flaky at times.
 If you made any custom changes to the CMakeLists.txt file and it subsequently gets in an endless loop where it never finishes the "configures" stage while re-processing the file, delete "build_rpi-imager_someversion" directory and try again.